 The AGU is asking the judge to require Syngenta to develop an environmental integrity plan and publicize existence of the lawsuit on its website.
 If Syngenta does not provide guarantees of safety and proper disposal, the AGU is asking the court to block the company’s access to credit funding.

-According to a Reuters report, Syngenta told the court that there was no risk of environmental damage, presenting "proof of the non-existence of any type of risk or environmental damage."
-Syngenta didn't immediately respond to a request from Agri-Pulse for comment.
+Syngenta told Agri-Pulse, that "we question that latest challenge" and told the court that there was no risk of environmental damage, presenting "proof of the non-existence of any type of risk or environmental damage."

 To “ensure future reparation,” IBAMA asked the court to freeze the company's assets "as a way of guaranteeing future compensation for damages" in the amount of about $16 million.